-The Vicuna7b Image Q-Former undergoes training for 735k iterations, utilizing normalized data sampling.
-Additionally, an extra 40k iterations are performed with the sampling ratio of COCO Captions~\citep{changpinyo2021conceptual} set to 3.0 while keeping the other ratios consistent with the original sampling.
+The Vicuna7b Image projection undergoes training for 735k iterations, utilizing normalized data sampling.
+Additionally, an extra 40k iterations are performed with the sampling ratio of COCO Captions~\cite{changpinyo2021conceptual} set to 3.0 while keeping the other ratios consistent with the original sampling.
 This adjustment leverages the clean annotations of COCO Captions, mitigating noise introduced by larger image datasets.
 However, this upsampling technique is not applied to the Vicuna13b Image Q-Former, since it appears to lower out of distribution performance in non-captioning tasks as shown in table \ref{tab:coco_uspample}.
 It could be that due to the smaller batch size, Vicuna13b is less sensitive to noisy data, since it effectively sees less of them.
 In both cases, the last checkpoint from the iterations specified in Table \ref{tab:implementation_param} is chosen, with guidance from the COCO Captions validation dataset.
-Note that we optimize the Image Q-Former for 10 times more iterrations that InstructBLIP.
+Note that we optimize the Image Q-Former for 10 times more iterations that InstructBLIP.
 The reason is that we maintain conformity with the other Q-Formers and do not intitialize the cross-attention layers from BLIP-2 pretraining nor we allow for stage-2 training.
 Nevertheless, we show that with enough iterations, the cross attention layers can be learned equivalently without the need of the contrastive auxiliary losses of BLIP-2 nor stage-2 training.

-The Vicuna7b video Q-Former is initialized from the best Vicuna7b image Q-Former and undergoes validation every 5k iterations on the MSRVTT captioning~\citep{xu2016msr} dataset.
+The Vicuna7b video projections are initialized from the best Vicuna7b image projection and undergoes validation every 5k iterations on the MSRVTT captioning~\cite{xu2016msr} dataset.
 The selection process involves choosing the checkpoint that precedes any drop in performance during the subsequent validation rounds even if there is a better performing checkpoint later on in training, to avoid overfitting to the MSRVTT skeletal captions.
 Table \ref{tab:upsample_msrvtt} quantitatively shows our observations.
 Due to the initialization of the video Q-Former with the well trained image Q-Former, the noisy captions of WebVid2M reduce the performance instead of improving it.
-However, this is corrected when the training consists of cleaner data.
+However, this is corrected with cleaner data.